VoxelForge/VoxelForge/API.md

 ### `doc.show_doc(playername)`
-Opens the main documentation formspec for the player (“Category list” tab).
+Opens the main help formspec for the player (“Category list” tab).

 #### Parameters
 * `playername`: Name of the player to show the formspec to

 ### `doc.show_category(playername, category_id)`
-Opens the documentation formspec for the player at the specified category (“Entry list” tab).
+Opens the help formspec for the player at the specified category (“Entry list” tab).

 #### Parameters